Viewtiful Joe on the Nintendo Gamecube

 The VFX Gauge automatically refilled over time and could also be manually filled by picking up bottles of 'VFX Juice'.
 These juice bottles were extremely handy and thirst quenching at the same time!

-The first VFX Power you could collect was called 'Slow', which when activated slowed time down (in a similar fashion to bullet time), causing the player's attacks to be more powerful and increasing Joe's reflexes allowing you to dodge attacks more easily.
+The first VFX Power you could collect was called 'Slow', which when activated slowed time down (in a similar fashion to bullet time), causing the player's attacks to be more powerful and increasing Joe's reflexes allowing the player to dodge attacks more easily.

 The second VFX Power was called 'Mach Speed' which allowed Joe to move at super speed.
 This ability created multiple after-images of Joe when a flurry of attacks was unleashed and was cooler than a cool thing cooled at super-cooled temperatures.